Love Today (song)

-"Love Today" is the third single released by London-based singer Mika, taken from his debut studio album, Life in Cartoon Motion (2007).
+"Love Today" is the second single released by London-based singer Mika, taken from his debut studio album, Life in Cartoon Motion (2007).
 The song was produced by Greg Wells at Rocket Carousel studios and engineered by Drew Pearson.
-It was released in the United Kingdom on 16 April 2007 as a digital download, with the official physical release appearing on 23 April 2007.
-It has since peaked at number six.
-The single was released in Australia on 23 July 2007, peaking at number three on the ARIA Singles Chart, and was used for Austereo radio station network advertising.
+It was released in the United Kingdom on 16 April 2007 as a digital download, with the official physical release appearing on 23 April 2007, and peaked at number six on the UK Singles Chart.
+The single was released in Australia on 23 July 2007, reaching number three on the ARIA Singles Chart, and was used for Austereo radio station network advertising.
 The song was nominated for a Grammy for Best Dance Recording at the 50th Grammy Awards but lost to Justin Timberlake's "LoveStoned/I Think She Knows".

 Background and composition

 Love Today was written by Mika and produced by Greg Wells.
 He described the story behind the song in an interview with the Sun Newspaper, on 2 February 2007:

 "I was really happy when I wrote this and when I'm in that kind of mood I always hope everyone else feels the same way.
 Everybody is looking for the same thing - to love someone and be loved back.
 Or just to get laid.
 It all depends on how you look for it.
 'Love Today' captures that, the euphoric feeling you get when those things go right."

 Mika revealed to The Times, on 20 November 2009 that the song came fully formed "after the first time I had sleepy with somebody and actually loved it."